Yarin78/morphy/morphy-cbh/docs/cbh-format/search_boosters.md

 is always filled up entirely before moving on to the next block.
 This means that if an entity is changed in a game, all game indexes for the old and the new entity may have to be shifted one step left or right, depending on if it's an insert or delete.

+Blocks may become unused if the only entity using the block was removed.
+Such blocks will be reused instead of allocating new blocks at the end of the file.
+References to these unused blocks are linked in a linked list.
+The first such block is stored in the header; the rest are stored in a linked list.

 ### Using the Entity Search Booster